tryingsomestuff/Minic/README.md

 Minic comes with some command line options :

 #### Debug option
 * -minOutputLevel \[from 0 or 8\] (default is 5 which means "classic GUI output"): make Minic more verbose for debug purpose (if set < 5).
-This option is often needed when using unsual things as Texel tuning or command line analysis for instance in order to have full display of outputs.
+This option is often needed when using unsual things as evaluation tuning or command line analysis for instance in order to have full display of outputs.
 Here are the various level `logTrace = 0, logDebug = 1, logInfo = 2, logInfoPrio = 3, logWarn = 4, logGUI = 5, logError = 6, logFatal = 7, logOff = 8`
 * -debugMode \[0 or 1\] (default is 0 which means "false"): will write every output also in a file (named minic.debug by default)
 * -debugFile \[name_of_file\] (default is minic.debug): name of the debug output file